-4.8 Local authority
+Local authority

-Schools should also consult and liaise with the Local Authority, to ensure they are working within operation of local authority guidance
+Schools should also consult and liaise with the Local Authority, to ensure they are working within operation of local authority guidance.

-5 Roles and responsibilities
+Roles and responsibilities

-The responsibilities of the NAS Board of Trustees
+The responsibilities of the Board of Trustees

-• Ratify and regularly review this policy to ensure it conforms to relevant law and guidance
+• Ratify and regularly review this policy to ensure it conforms to relevant law and guidance.

-The responsibilities of the School Governance Group (SGG)
+The responsibilities of the School Governance Committee (SGC)

-- Ensure local procedures are in place to effectively implement this policy within the school - To keep themselves informed through regular meetings with staff and visits to the school - Monitor the effectiveness of the policy and advise the board of any necessary amendments - Appointing a governor who will review the effectiveness of implementation and report back to the School Governance Group (SGG) on a regular basis - Ensuring that this policy, as written, does not discriminate on any grounds including, but not limited to: ethnicity/national origin, culture, religion, gender, disability or sexual orientation. - Handling complaints regarding this policy as outlined in the school's Complaints Procedures Policy. - Ensuring educational trips and visits positively impact on pupils' lives, teaching them new life skills and providing new experiences. - Promoting good safeguarding practices to ensure the safety of pupils when partaking in extra-curricular trips and activities.
+- Ensure local procedures are in place to effectively implement this policy within the school. - To keep themselves informed through regular meetings with staff and visits to the school. - Monitor the effectiveness of the policy and advise the board of any necessary amendments. - Ensure that this policy, as written, does not discriminate on any grounds including, but not limited to: ethnicity/national origin, culture, religion, gender, disability or sexual orientation.

+- Ensuring educational trips and visits positively impact on pupils' lives, teaching them new life skills and providing new experiences. - Promoting good safeguarding practices to ensure the safety of pupils when partaking in extra-curricular trips and activities.